Quantum field theory over F_q: Kontsevich's Conjecture

 Interestingly, the period Eq.\ (\ref{1a}) associated to Fig.\ 1(a), Eqs.\ (\ref{22a1}) -- (\ref{22a3}), has been determined by `exact numerical methods' as weight 11 multiple zeta value \cite{CENSUS}, namely

 where $\zeta(5,3)=\sum_{i>j}i^{-5}j^{-3}$ and $\zeta(3,5,3)=\sum_{i>j>k}i^{-3}j^{-5}k^{-3}$.
 So, a multiple zeta period does not imply that $\bar N$ is a polynomial in $q$.
 The converse may still be true: If $\bar N$ is a polynomial in $q$ then the period (\ref{1a}) is a multiple zeta value.
-It would be interesting to know if the period of Fig.\ 1(e) is a multiple zeta value, but regretfully this is beyond the power of the present `exact numerical methods' used in \cite{BK} and \cite{CENSUS}.
+It would be interesting to confirm that the period of Fig.\ 1(e) is not a multiple zeta value, but regretfully this is beyond the power of the present `exact numerical methods' used in \cite{BK} and \cite{CENSUS}.

-Most of the above results were found applying the counting Method \ref{met2} at some stage.
-We mainly used the prime-powers $q=2$, 3, 4, 5, 7, 8, and 11.
-The counting for $q=8$ and $q=11$ for graphs with 16 edges (using Eq.\ (\ref{13b}) or similar equations for the dual graph polynomial and in case of an extra triangle) were performed on the Erlanger RRZE Computing Cluster.
+Most of the above results were found applying Method \ref{met2} at some stage.
+They are therefore not mathematically proven.
+However, due to numerous cross-checks the author considers them as very likely true.
+We mainly worked with the prime-powers $q=2$, 3, 4, 5, 7, 8, and 11.
+The counting for $q=8$ and $q=11$ for graphs with 16 edges (using Eqs.\ (\ref{13b}), (\ref{15b}) or analogous equations for the dual graph polynomial) were performed on the Erlanger RRZE Computing Cluster.

 Resorting to the counting Method \ref{met2} is not necessary for most graphs with 14 edges.
 Eqs.\ (\ref{15}) and (\ref{15b}) of Thm.\ \ref{thm1} are powerful enough to determine the results by pure computer-algebra.
 But in some cases finding good sequences can be time consuming and the 14-edge results had been found by the author prior to Eqs.\ (\ref{15}) and (\ref{15b}).
-The results have been checked by pure computer-algebra for Fig.\ 1(a) minus vertex 2, 3, 4, or 5 [Eq.\ (\ref{22a2})] and Fig.\ 1(e) minus vertex 2 or 4 [Eq.\ (\ref{22e2})] because the latter may be of interest exhibiting a presumably non-mixed-Tate surface in $\PP^3$.
-In connection with Remark \ref{rem2} we can state the following theorem: \begin{thm} Let $\Gamma$ be the graph of Fig.\ 1(e) minus vertex $2$ (or minus vertex $4$) and $X$ its graph hypersurface in $\PP^{15}$ defined by the vanishing locus of graph polynomial $\Psi_\Gamma$.
+The results have been checked by pure computer-algebra for Fig.\ 1(a) minus vertex 2, 3, 4, or 5 [Eq.\ (\ref{22a2})] and Fig.\ 1(e) minus vertex 2 or 4 [Eq.\ (\ref{22e2})].
+In connection with Remark \ref{rem2} we can state the following theorem\footnote{A non-computer reduction of $c_2(q)$ to a singular K3 (isomorphic to $F$ in Thm.\ \ref{thm2}) for the graph Fig.\ 1(e) minus vertex 3 or 5 [see (\ref{22e3})] can be found in \cite{BS}.}: \begin{thm} Let $\Gamma$ be the graph of Fig.\ 1(e) minus vertex $2$ (or minus vertex $4$) and $X$ its graph hypersurface in $\PP^{15}$ defined by the vanishing locus of graph polynomial $\Psi_\Gamma$.
 Let $[X]$ be the image of $X$ in the Grothendieck ring $K_0($Var$_k)$ of varieties over a field $k$, let $\LL=[\A_k^1]$ be the equivalence class of the affine line, and $1=[$Spec $k]$.
-With $[F]$ the image of the (singular) zero locus of $f$ [given by Eq.\ (\ref{22})] in $\PP^3$ we obtain the identity
+With $[F]$ the image of the (singular) zero locus of $f$, given by Eq.\ (\ref{22}), in $\PP^3$ we obtain the identity

 \end{thm} \begin{proof} By Remark \ref{rem2} and translation from complements to hypersurfaces in projective space Eq.\ (\ref{23a}) is equivalent to Eq.\ (\ref{22e2}).